zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Larry: I think you’re in over your head.
 Why don’t you step aside and let someone competent do the job.

-Anat: No amount of heckling or trash talking will m ake me quit.
+Anat: No amount of heckling or trash talking will make me quit.
 I’m here for the long haul.

 Larry: We’ll see about that.
 People more qualified than you are have packed it in after they got a taste of how things are done aroun d here.